casdoor/casdoor-website/docs/provider/captcha/default.md

 ---
 sidebar_position: 2
 title: Default
+description: Using Casdoor default captcha in your application
+keywords: [captcha]
 ---
 Default captcha implements generation and verification of image.
 A default captcha image is the sequence of digits 0-9 with the defined length(5).